newrelic/newrelic-node-examples/custom-instrumentation/distributed-tracing/README.md

     # Start the producer in a different shell
     npm run start:producer
     ```
-***You can change the number of messages sent by editing the time in setTimeout in both the producer and the consumer.
-Increase the time to increase the number of messages sent and processed.***
+***You can send more messages to the consumer by rerunning the producer with "npm run start:producer"***

 ## Exploring Telemetry
 After the producer sends a few messages and the consumer processes them, navigate to your application in `APM & Services`.
 Select `Distributed Tracing`.
-A transaction and spans will be created for the messages sent and processed.
+Transactions will be created for the messages sent and processed.
 Since the consumer is running and handling message consumption, Distributed Tracing will link the two entities.

 ![Producer distributed tracing](./images/producer-dt.png?raw=true "Producer distributed tracing")
 ![Producer distributed trace](./images/producer-dt-trace.png?raw=true "Producer distributed trace")